jaysgitaccount/frontendmentor-challenges/results-summary-component/README.md

     let searchChildren = Array.from(node.children).map(child => findNode(child, string))

-    // Look through results to see if anything returned a node for (let i = 0; i < searchChildren.length; i++) {
+    for (let i = 0; i < searchChildren.length; i++) {
         if (searchChildren[i]) return searchChildren[i];
     }

-    // If you can't find anything that matches return null;
+    return null;
 }